Warren Zevon: Success

-In The Rolling Stone Record Guide (1979), critic Dave Marsh called Zevon "one of the toughest rockers ever to come out of Southern California".
-Rolling Stone record reviews editor Paul Nelson called the album "one of the most significant releases of the 1970s" and placed Zevon alongside Neil Young, Jackson Browne, and Bruce Springsteen as the four most important new artists to emerge in the decade.
+Dave Marsh called Zevon "one of the toughest rockers ever to come out of Southern California".
+Rolling Stone record reviews editor Paul Nelson called the album "one of the most significant releases of the 1970s" and placed Zevon alongside Jackson Browne, Neil Young, and Bruce Springsteen as the four most important new artists to emerge in the decade.
 On May 11, 1980, Zevon and Willie Nile appeared on the King Biscuit Flower Hour.